jsidrach/NetWatcher/docs/wiki/Troubleshooting.md

 * Open `/etc/sudoers` and comment the line `# Defaults    requiretty`

 #### <a name="port-issue"> </a>FPGA Web Service not accessible from anything but localhost
 The port may be blocked by iptables.
-You need to open the port on iptables.
+You need to open the port in iptables.
 For instance, if the service port is `1337`, edit `/etc/sysconfig/iptables` and add the line

 `-A INPUT -m state --state NEW -m tcp -p tcp --dport 1337 -j ACCEPT`

 #### <a name="timeout-issue"> </a>Every request to the FPGA Web Service fails, returning 'timeout'
-NetWatcher Web Service rejects petitions with more than a fixed delay (set it on `./fpga-api/config.js`).
+NetWatcher Web Service rejects petitions with more than a fixed delay (set it in `./fpga-api/config.js`).
 Sync the clock of the PHP server, the FPGA Web Service and the client machine running `sudo ntpdate pool.ntp.org`

 #### <a name="hugepages-issue"> </a>FPGA Web Service does not reboot with HugePages selected
 NetWatcher requires HugePages to be the default grub option.
 To configure the grub this way: